jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/IoT-Protocol-Adaptor-Level-Agreements-SLA.md

 #### 2.3 Service Resource Allocation Capability

 IoT Hub Protocol Adaptor Service provides multiple configurations.
-Users can expand the IoT Hub Protocol Adaptor resources on line on their own as per JD Cloud configuration schemes according to their demands.
+Users can expand the IoT Hub Protocol Adaptor resources on line on their own as per JD Cloud & AI configuration schemes according to their demands.

 #### 2.4 Fault Recovery Capability

-JD Cloud provides 7×24 hours of operation maintenance for the load balancer instance of the paying users, and provides technical support by means of telephone fault reporting, and has a series of fault incident response mechanisms such as fault monitoring, automatic alarm, fast positioning, fast recovery, etc.
+JD Cloud & AI provides 7×24 hours of operation maintenance for the load balancer instance of the paying users, and provides technical support by means of telephone fault reporting, and has a series of fault incident response mechanisms such as fault monitoring, automatic alarm, fast positioning, fast recovery, etc.

 #### 2.5 Network Access Performance

 A user has the public network export bandwidth of 100Mbps by default while enabling the IoT Hub Protocol Adaptor Service.
-JD Cloud adopts BGP multi-line access to ensure the quality of network access for users.
+JD Cloud & AI adopts BGP multi-line access to ensure the quality of network access for users.

 #### 2.6 Service Metering Accuracy

 IoT Hub Protocol Adaptor Service has an accurate and transparent metering and billing system.
-JD Cloud settles and deducts charges in real time according to actual usage of the users’ Virtual Machines.
-The specific billing standard shall be subject to the effective billing model and price announced on the JD Cloud official website.
+JD Cloud & AI settles and deducts charges in real time according to actual usage of the users’ Virtual Machines.
+The specific billing standard shall be subject to the effective billing model and price announced on the JD Cloud & AI official website.
 The user's original billing log shall be kept for at least 3 years by default for future reference.

 ### 3 Service Compensation Terms

 #### 3.1 **Compensation Scope**

-In the event of failure of normal use of IoT Hub Protocol Adaptor Service purchased by users due to JD Cloud’s device faults, design defects or misoperation, JD Cloud will compensate for the unavailable time, excluding the service unavailable time caused by the following reasons:
+In the event of failure of normal use of IoT Hub Protocol Adaptor Service purchased by users due to JD Cloud & AI’s device faults, design defects or misoperation, JD Cloud & AI will compensate for the unavailable time, excluding the service unavailable time caused by the following reasons:

-(1) Caused by the system maintenance that JD Cloud has notified the users in advance, including migration, maintenance, upgrade and simulation fault drill;
+(1) Caused by the system maintenance that JD Cloud & AI has notified the users in advance, including migration, maintenance, upgrade and simulation fault drill;

-(2) Any problems caused by the network, equipment failure or configuration adjustment other than JD Cloud’s device;
+(2) Any problems caused by the network, equipment failure or configuration adjustment other than JD Cloud & AI’s device;

 (3) Caused by hacker attacks to the user’s application program or data information;